Turn on Search Analytics

 NOTE.

-Internal and external user activity can only be monitored on gated platforms.
+Internal, External, and External Only user activity can only be monitored on gated platforms.
 If your search client is on a website which is open to the entire world, then enabling this feature will have no impact whatsoever on the analytics data.

 Capture Direct Page Views in Session Journey